lirveaa/tic-tac-toe-reactjs/README.md

 - Store a game’s history as a game progresses,
 - Review a game’s history and see previous versions of a game’s board.

+To play with this project just go to: https://helpful-taiyaki-2b35c7.netlify.app

 ![alt-text](https://github.com/lirveaa/tic-tac-toe-reactjs/blob/master/screenshot-tictactoe.png)
 ## Available Scripts